systemgnulinux/On-Operating-System-Security/README.md

 #####
 # On-Operating-System-Security

-The following list includes suggestions to improve saftey and security of operating systems.
+The following list includes suggestions to improve safety and security of operating systems.

 ############################################################################################